-According to Google 60 percent of all apps were never downloaded, and from those that downloaded 80 percent were used only once.
-Today there are 1.2 millions of apps in the Apple App Store alone.
-Plus the apps in Google Play and Windows Phone Store.
+According to Google, 60 percent of all apps were never downloaded, and from those that downloaded, 80 percent were used only once.
+Today there are 2.2 million apps in the Apple App Store alone.
+Plus, the apps in Google Play and Windows Phone Store.

 We recommend creating adaptive or responsive websites.
-These websites collapse to fit a variety of web-enabled devices and can be fully optimized for search engines.
+These websites collapse to fit a variety of web-enabled devices and can be easily optimized for search engines.

 Website is created (finally!)
 Now what?

-You thought that you have created a website and the work is done, right?
+You thought that you had created a website, and the work is done, right?

 The work has just started.